duckki/duckki.github.io/_posts/2026-08-06-executing-graphql-without-collectfields.md

 The lesson here is that GraphQL execution offers multiple valid choices, and some may fit your workflow better than the specification's default structure.
-Formalization helps uncover those choices and clarify the trade-offs that come with them.
+Formalization helps validate those choices and clarify the trade-offs that come with them.